Chapter 11: ERP Accounting System

 A shareholder is any person, company, or other institution that owns at least one share of your company’s stock.
 Each shareholder is issued a folio number upon making a transaction.
 The folio number also acts as a unique identifying number or ID, using which record-keeping against each shareholder’s transactions can be maintained.
 A shared ledger in the system is used to maintain a report of all transactions made by a shareholder.

 A share transfer is the issue, transfer, or purchase of company shares from one party to another.
 This change in the company’s share structure is logged in your ERP using share transfer entries.

 Let’s also look at VAT (value-added taxes) and GST (goods and services taxes).
-Most countries across the world have their own versions of VAT, a type of tax that is assessed incrementally based on the price of a product or service at each state—from production, to distribution, all the way to the final consumer.
+Most countries across the world have their versions of VAT, a type of tax that is assessed incrementally based on the price of a product or service at each stage—from production to distribution, all the way to the final consumer.

-While there’s no specific ‘workflow’ for how the accounting is managed, all the various components of Spindl's newly-setup accounting module allows the company’s accountants much greater control over their transactions.
+While there’s no specific ‘workflow’ for how the accounting is managed, all the various components of Spindl's newly-setup accounting module allow the company’s accountants much greater control over their transactions.
 This is largely due to centralized data across the various departments.
-The system’s double-entry method lowers the chance for missing or contradictory data entries, due to which they see a significant drop in accounting errors.
+The system’s double-entry method lowers the chance of missing or contradictory data entries, due to which they see a significant drop in accounting errors.

-Furthermore, the reports garnered from such comprehensive data allow them to keep track of their transactions, cashflow, income, etc. Not only does this help Spindl’s accounting team garner a lot more insight into the business’ strengths and struggles, it also helps them predict cash flow, forecast revenue, and set a realistic budget for the upcoming accounting period.
+Furthermore, the reports garnered from such comprehensive data allow them to keep track of their transactions, cash flow, income, etc. Not only does this help Spindl’s accounting team garner a lot more insight into the business’s strengths and struggles, but it also helps them predict cash flow, forecast revenue, and set a realistic budget for the upcoming accounting period.